MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/inmarketaudience.md

 > You cannot add, update, or delete an in-market audience using the Bing Ads API.
 Having said that, you can add and delete ad group in-market audience associations and exclusions.

 > [!NOTE]
-> Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.
+> This feature is available only in the United States.

 > [!TIP]
 > For an overview of in-market audiences see the [About in-market audiences](https://help.bingads.microsoft.com/#apex/3/en/56851/-1) help topic.